WordPress or React for web apps: which one should you choose?

 Advantages of WordPress for web app development

-No tech expertise is needed for basic implementations
+You don’t need tech expertise for basic implementations

 Users who don’t code can build basic websites using free themes or page builders such as Elementor, WP Page Builder, Spectra, Beaver Builder, and others.
 This removes a significant barrier to entry and makes WordPress an accessible CMS.